Current and OPT Students

 You must read the important instructions pertaining to your F-1 status under each tab below to prevent falling out of status with the U.S government.

-Report Information within 10 days to your DSO
+Report change(s) in your Information within 10 days

 - Name (attach copy of passport)

 - Country of citizenship (attach copy of passport)